dmitry-skvortsov/English/rules.md

 ##### +
 ###### I/You/We/They + have + V3/Ved (He/She/It + has + V3/Ved)
 - I have stayed in this hotel since Friday.
+- I have known my best friend since I was a kid!
 - They have been to Spain three times.
 - Alex has never tried diving.
 - Peter has done this exercise really quickly.